michaelhenkel/opencontrail-cni-cnm-service-chaining/README.md

 ```
 #Setup Instructions:
 Prerequisites:
-    - Running OpenContrail backend
+* A running OpenContrail backend
-    - docker-engine and docker-compose installed on the host
+* docker-engine and docker-compose installed on the host
       (for multi-host networking the docker-engine must be
        connected to a key/value store)